Basement concrete block wall with visible mold growth

 The goal isn't panic.
 It's understanding.

-Get the facts, then make smart decisions — that’s how I do every inspection.
+Get the facts, then make smart decisions - that's how every inspection works.
+Reach out and we'll talk through what you're seeing and what makes sense next.